liferay/liferay-docs/develop/new-articles/application-development/01-intro-to-liferay-module-framework.markdown

         - More complex to produce because more of the metadata analysis must be done manually

 - OSGi Service (a.k.a.
-Component Portlets)
+Component Portlet)
     - This form virtually eliminates all JavaEE-isms from portlet development and results in 95% pure OSGi bundles (5% is reserved because JSP support is provided seamlessly).
     - Pros:
-        - Lowest amount of boilerplate
+        - Lowest amount of boilerplate code
         - Complete OSGi dynamics
         - Promotes ultimate composability
         - No XML in most cases